preetha548/skills-copilot-codespaces-vscode/README.md

-  # Mobile App
+  # Storytelling App

-  This is a code bundle for Mobile App.
-The original project is available at https://www.figma.com/design/Eg1YkjA0OfPgCbsmBfsMQS/Mobile-App.
+  This is a code bundle for Storytelling App.
+The original project is available at https://www.figma.com/design/UtZvUo8Vv4lJqI5QIV1fmK/Storytelling-App.

   ## Running the code